Graduate supervisors are normally drawn from the Departments of Economics and Global and International Studies.

 The program includes both a thesis and a non-thesis option.
 The thesis option involves four courses and a thesis (maximum 20,000 words).
 The non-thesis option requires five courses combined with a shorter research project.

 Whichever stream a student chooses, there is a requirement for a theory course, a methodology course, and two or more subject-specific courses.
 For the regional relations and global environmental policy streams, the theory requirement is INTS 701-3 (State of the Discipline) and the required methodology course is INTS 700-3 (Research Methods).
-For the international development stream, the required theory course is ECON 601-3 (Global Economy), while the methodology requirement is satisfied either by INTS 700-3 (Research Methods), ECON 611-3 (Cost-Benefit Analysis), or ENPL 405-3(Advanced Environmental Assessment).
+For the international development stream, the required theory course is ECON 601-3 (Global Economy), while the methodology requirement is satisfied either by INTS 700-3 (Research Methods), or ECON 611-3 (Cost-Benefit Analysis).
 In addition, students in the international development stream are also required to take the subject-specific course ECON 604-3 (Poverty, Inequality and Development).

 Application deadlines are found in this calendar under "Semester Dates" or online at: www.unbc.ca/calendar/graduate, also under "Semester Dates."
 The International Studies MA Program accepts students for the September and January Semesters.